adamwadolowski/spotify-playlists-EDA/README.md

 # Welcome!
 This repository stores files used to collect, transform and analyze playlists data from [Spotify API](https://developer.spotify.com/documentation/web-api).
+If you are only interested in the main results, please visit [this page](https://lse-me204.github.io/me204-2024-project-adamwadolowski/).

 ### Replicating the results
 Below, you can find instructions how to run the code stored in this repository.